ciotlosm/lovelace-thermostat-dark-card/thermostat-card/README.md

 # Thermostat Card

-A simple thermostat implemented in CSS based on <a href="https://codepen.io/dalhundal/pen/KpabZB/">Nest Thermostat Control</a> by Dal Hundal
- (<a href="https://codepen.io/dalhundal">@dalhundal</a>) on <a href="https://codepen.io">CodePen</a>
+A simple thermostat based on <a href="https://codepen.io/dalhundal/pen/KpabZB/">Nest Thermostat Control</a> by Dal Hundal (<a href="https://codepen.io/dalhundal">@dalhundal</a>) on <a href="https://codepen.io">CodePen</a>

 ![thermostat](https://user-images.githubusercontent.com/7738048/42817026-7972be8e-89d5-11e8-994f-e5f556fb46fc.png)